 There are a large variety of Hister Beetles and most species have not been studied.
-These tiny beetles can be found making homes anywhere and out of anything.
-They are so small, when they tuck their legs under themselves, they can be mistaken for tiny black seeds.
-This could be a defense mechanism.
+These tiny black beetles can be found making homes anywhere and out of anything.
+They are so small that when they tuck their legs in under themselves, they can be mistaken for tiny black seeds.
+This could be a defense mechanism for them.

-Some species live in trees, others in abandoned rodent burrows.
+Some species of Hister Beetle live in trees, others in abandoned rodent burrows.
 Some species eat only fungi, while others eat anything they can find including animal dung and rotting produce.
-The family of Hister Beetles has been efficient at carving out a niche for its individual species, varying it based on each beetle's environment and circumstances.
+The family of Hister Beetles has been efficient at carving out a niche for each of its individual species, maximizing survival in each beetle's environment and circumstance.

 Scientific Name: Acritus spp.